leonardoserra/ebook_reader/README.md

 ### Get Started
 1. Put a file into the `/ebooks` folder and call it `book.epub`
-2. run the module to extract the images and save it to the static folder.
-3. run into the terminal: `flask run`
+2. run into the terminal: `flask run`
 4. Go to the ip address provided by the terminal ( usually is http://127.0.0.1:5000 )

 ### Changelog:
+> 2025.02.03 - `version 0.0.3`
+- Changed the module names from 'book' to 'ebook'.
+- Added a base64 decoding to directly pass to the template the images loaded, without the necessity to store them locally into the static folder.
+- removed `pillow` package
+- removed `beautifulsoup4` and `soupsieve` packages
+- added a todo.md file, with all the features or fix.

 > 2025.01.31 - `version 0.0.2`
 - Added an image extractor module to store in local the ebook images.
 - Rendering of the book, currently the images are not in order.